manishmoo/exercise/data-engineer/README.md

 ## Context

 The business wants to extend selling of products beyond Earth and wants to target the wider galaxy.
-To better understand the target audience, the business has requested analysing the target customer profiles available from the Star Wars API.
+To better understand the target audience, the business wants to start looking into intergalactic customer profiles available from the Star Wars API.

 ## Ask

-Create a new daily data ingestion pipeline/job in Python 3.10 to keep upto date with all the people in the Star Wars universe:
+Create a new daily data ingestion pipeline/job in `Python 3.10` to keep upto date with all the people in the Star Wars universe:

-1. Ingest all “people” data from the Star Wars API - https://swapi.dev/
+1. Ingest all `people` data from the Star Wars API - https://swapi.dev/
     * the API provided unique "people id" for each person should be captured

-1. People data should land into the Data Warehouse:
+1. The `people` data should land into the Data Warehouse:
     * SQLite - https://docs.python.org/3/library/sqlite3.html

 1. Your colleagues in the team have [already defined a database table schema](./gists.md#sql-statements) for you to use